paulaweir/frontend/docs/01-start-here/08-incidents.md

 ## Process and roles

-Response to a potential site incidents will involve in general the following steps
+Response to potential site incidents will involve in general the following steps

 1. Initial reaction
 2. Determine which apps are affected